MaJerle/lwjson/docs/user-manual/token-design.rst

 * *Boolean false*: Boolean type false, eg ``{"key":false}``
 * *Null*: Null indicator, eg ``{"key":null}``

-When parsed, input string is not copied to token, instead every token uses input strin as a reference and points to the beginning of strings/values.
+When parsed, input string is not copied to token, every token uses input string as a reference and points to the beginning of strings/values.
 This is valid for all string data types and for parameter names.